Digital Digging with Henk van Ess

 “I need a timeline of every significant event,” he said.
 “Who did what, when.
 But every time I search for a date, I get hundreds of hits.
 Phone numbers.
 Reference codes.
 Bank transactions.
 I can’t separate the real dates from the garbage.”

-He’d already tried.
-Free online tools to split the PDF.
+He tried free online tools to split the PDF.
 Converters to turn it into text.
 But the converters couldn’t read every page—some were scanned, some were photos.

 The document contained 1,053,356 words.
 I didn’t bother uploading it to the usual AI chatbots—security reasons alone ruled that out.
 But in case you’re tempted, say if the documents are public, let me save you twenty minutes of frustration.